 For instance, always wear shatterproof glass or protective goggles in work environments with airborne debris, especially in welding environments.
-Also, protective eyewear ought to be used when doing backyard work, utilizing power tools and playing sports.
+Also, protective eyewear ought to be used when doing backyard work, utilizing power tools, and playing sports.

-If you wear contact lenses, constantly follow your eye doctor’s instructions concerning how long to wear them, when to discard them, and the proper contact lens care options to use to assist keep your corneas healthy and strong.
+If you wear contact lenses, always follow your eye doctor’s instructions concerning how long to wear them, when to discard them, and the proper contact lens care options to use to assist keep your corneas healthy and strong.